California Restaurant Association Challenges LA County Ban On In-Person Dining

-In-person dining will end Wednesday night for the next three weeks at Los Angeles County restaurants, with a divided Board of Supervisors Tuesday upholding the closure despite questions about whether eateries were being unduly punished for the recent surge in COVID-19 cases.
+Outdoor dining will end Wednesday night for the next three weeks at Los Angeles County restaurants in response to a rise in coronavirus cases.

+A divided Board of Supervisors on Tuesday upheld the closure, despite questions about whether restaurants were being unduly punished for the recent surge in COVID-19 cases.
+The decision came after calls to walk back restrictions on outdoor dining.

 Supervisors Kathryn Barger and Janice Hahn brought a motion seeking to maintain the status quo of allowing outdoor dining.
 But Supervisors Sheila Kuehl, Mark Ridley-Thomas and Hilda Solis stood behind the plan to temporarily ban it.